 Duties and Rights – Your lease contract should stipulate the duties and rights of the landlord and the tenant.
 For example, you should be able to request maintenance and upkeep and the landlord should expect you to keep the lot clean and well-maintained.

-What Does a Lot Rent Cost?
+What Does an Average Lot Rent Cost?

 There are no standard costs for lot rents and you may find different rates going across town or even to a slightly different area.
 However, you can review what lot rents cost in your area, check to see what you’re getting for the money, and act accordingly.

 Some experts suggest that the average nationwide cost of a mobile home lot is $380 per month.
 However, this rate can vary significantly and can range anywhere from $100 to upwards of $900, especially in heavily populated areas such as California.

 Importantly, larger organizations will have more standardized rates than smaller mom and pop owned parks.
 Here, you will likely receive cheaper rates from less professional park owners, but may also see trade-offs in insurance, maintenance, or available customer service and support.
 It’s always a good idea to review your options before committing to ensure that you know what you’re getting.

 What affects mobile home lot rent and its price?

 Mobile home lots are priced based on location, amenities, park features, and considerations such as maintenance.
 You’ll commonly see increases in price based on: